CardSorting/DreamBeeSQL/changelog/strategy-mission/04-STRATEGY-AND-POSITIONING.md

 ## Strategic Overview

-NOORMME is positioned as a **batteries-included framework for Next.js** that eliminates hours of boilerplate setup by providing instant configuration for SQLite, authentication, admin panel, and RBAC.
+NOORMME is positioned as a **batteries-included framework for Next.js** that eliminates setup hell by providing instant configuration for SQLite, authentication, admin panel, and RBAC.

 ### Core Positioning

 **"Django's Philosophy, Next.js Native, Zero Configuration"**

 We're not building another ORM - we're building the fastest path from idea to deployed Next.js application.

+### What You Thought You Were Building:
+"Django's ORM for Next.js"

+### What You Were ACTUALLY Building:
+"Django itself for Next.js"

+### The Difference:
+**ORM:** Just database access
+**Framework:** Database + Auth + Admin + RBAC + Everything

 ## Market Analysis